 This Emphasis is available only to current Marshall undergraduates who have attained sophomore standing and have completed at least one semester in residence at USC.

-Students must complete BUAD 306 (Business Finance) prior to entering the Emphasis.
+Students must complete BUAD 306 (Business Finance) or BUAD 308 (Advanced Business Finance) prior to entering the Emphasis.
 The Emphasis requires completion of at least twelve (12) units of Finance and Business Economics (FBE) upper-divisional coursework.
 Upper division courses are numbered 300-499.
 Note: Most courses that have an "x" may not be used toward the upper division elective requirement.
 Additional details are available in the catalogue entry.

 Please note that students can only declare one Emphasis.